Bank of England may struggle to agree clear guidance

 The Bank of Canada in 2009, under Carney, said interest rates would stay on hold for 15 months, as long as the inflation outlook remained under control.
 Carney stressed the need for a pledge that could be easily explained to the public.

-Goodhart expects something similar at the Bank of England, with a pledge to keep rates unchanged until the middle of 2015.
+Goodhart expects something similar at the Bank, with a pledge to keep rates unchanged until the middle of 2015.

 But he concedes guidance of this type is a close-run thing.
 In Canada, central bank officials are expected to reach a consensus with their governor, while Britain's MPC members are required to vote in line with their personal views and must explain themselves to lawmakers in parliament.